Goziechukwu/smartwatch-hanker/README.md

 ## Deployment

-The eCommerce project was deployed using the Code Institute's Heroku mock terminal as follows:
+The eCommerce project was deployed using the Code Institute's Heroku mock terminal by the following major steps:

-- The author of the project first of all cloned the repository
+- Clone or fork the repository
-- Secondly, a new app was created in the Heroku platform
+- Click the "Create a New App" button in the Heroku platform
-- Thirdly, the key and value of the creds.json file and another key of "PORT" and value "8000" were all linked to the new app from the GitHub repository
+- Add the key: CREDS and the value of the creds.json file
+- Also add the key of "PORT" and value "8000"
-- Buildbacks were set, first to Python and then to NodeJS, in the new app
+- Set buildbacks were set, first to Python and then to NodeJS, in the new app
-- The new Heroku app was linked to the repository
+- Link the app to the repository
-- The author then clicked on the "Deploy" button
+- Click on the "Deploy" button (you can either choose the "automatic deploy" or the "manual deploy" option)
+- The project was deployed to heroku with the following link: [Smartwatch-Hanker Heroku App](https://smartwatch-hanker-d850ba2552c2.herokuapp.com/)

 ## Bugs, and How I Fixed Them